jacekciach/wolfcms-calendar-plugin/README.md

 All views are translatable.
 There are four translations included: Polish, English, Dutch and Spanish.

-\* the calendar view should be used on the top calendar behaviour page; but it's not a requirement
+\* the calendar view should be used on the calendar behaviour page; but it's not a requirement

 # Installation